ViralFP: A webserver of viral fusion proteins: Materials and Methods

 \subsection{Front-end}

-This front-end was built using a framework called Nebular (\url{https://akveo.github.io/nebular/}), which is an open-source Angular User Interface Library that consists in a pre-built modular, customizable and configurable application.
-This enabled to speed up the development process by already providing a several useful features like tables and card formats that are user-friendly and visually appealing.
+The front-end was built using a framework called Nebular \footnote{\url{https://akveo.github.io/nebular/}}, which is an open-source Angular User Interface Library that consists in a pre-built modular, customizable and configurable Angular tool.
+This framework enables the creation of Angular-based web applications and speeds up the development process of a front-end by providing several useful user-friendly and visually appealing web components, like tables and card formats.